Thank you for your generosity in the past!

 The planned improvements include:

-- nine separate 6′ wide boardwalks totaling 175 feet to cross the muddiest parts of the trail in all seasons, and
+- eleven separate 6′ wide boardwalks totaling over 200 feet to cross the muddiest parts of the trail in all seasons, and

 - a third major 25′ span bridge fording the ravine between the middle school and the Meadows which will allow for a final finish to the 5k cross country race course.

-Cost estimates for purchasing the wood and hardware needed for these two goals are $11,000-$12,000.
+Cost estimates for purchasing the wood and hardware needed for these two goals is $15,000.
 We have already raised $3,000 of that through generous donations and we are looking to close the gap.

 Please consider donating to the John Jay Boosters Club via the JJ Trail donation page to support the continued work on the John Jay Community Trail.
 Your donations via this linked page will go directly to JJ Community Trail improvements.